 Orgeron and her brothers were adopted by a non-Aboriginal family in New Orleans, La.

 Ottawa reports about 20,000 Aboriginal children across Canada were removed from their homes in the 1960s, '70s and as late as the 1980s and adopted out to non-Aboriginal families in North America and Europe.

-Coleen Rajotte, from Little Pine First Nation, Sask., was adopted out as a baby and has been advocating for years about this issue.
+Coleen Rajotte, who was born in Winnipeg but found her birth family in Little Pine First Nation, Sask., was adopted out as a baby and has been advocating for years about this issue.